nandishns/Kodikon-2022/README.md

 which they're comfortable in with in limited duration of time and relatable assessment pattern.
 ->Peer to Peer learning : This feature enhances learning process and increases collaborative learning amongst peer group.
 Users can discuss concepts and many other study related stuffs and help each other.
-->Teaching- Learning Marketplace/Volunteer matchmaking : Many students are hesitant to speak out to clear their doubts at class.
-This platform covers it .
-One can reach out to teacher or Mentor (seniors ) and get their doubt solved .
 ->Updates on Scholarship and important nation wide exams

 ## Business Prospective